Festool vs Makita Track Saw: Comparison and Review

 Glide Strips

 At first glance, you might think these two track saws have similar-looking glide strips.
-However, trust us when we say that Makita has a wider and more serrated top surface than Festool strips.
+However, trust me, the Makita unit has a wider and more serrated top surface than Festool strips.

 Extra Features